jzy2000/crackme-challenge/README.md

 # crackme-challenge
- When executed it currently does this:
+This is a fun challenge to crack ELF binary, when executed it currently does this:

 `$ ./crackme procmon.exe
 You can't proceed.`